Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Empirical Study

 \subsection{Ablation Study under Various FL Settings}

 \textbf{Data Heterogeneity.} Federated systems can be deployed with many different setups and diverse environments.
-Therefore, we conduct further analysis across a variety of FL settings to ensure the generality of our findings.
+We conduct further analysis across a variety of FL settings to ensure the generality of our findings.
 First, we examine the effect of varying the degree of heterogeneity in the client data distributions.
 The results are shown in Table \ref{tab:data-ablation}.
-All other settings are maintained from Table \ref{cifar}; only the data distribution $Dir(\alpha)$ is varied. \textit{A lower $\alpha$ value indicates a more heterogeneous distribution.}
+We report the mean accuracy $\pm$ the standard deviation across three runs.
+All other settings are maintained from Section \ref{sec:setup}; only the data distribution $Dir(\alpha)$ is varied. \textit{A lower $\alpha$ value indicates a more heterogeneous distribution.}

 As the degree of data heterogeneity decreases, the effect of client drift should become less significant.
 Therefore, we expect that the accuracy for each method will increase, with peak performance in the homogeneous setting.
 All regularization methods, as well as FedAvg, perform as expected, and find consistent improvement across the degrees of data distribution.
 However, we see that the accuracy improvement of FedProx and MOON slows as the data approaches homogeneity, with accuracy in the purely homogeneous setting (``homog" in Table \ref{tab:data-ablation}) remaining quite low.
 In their attempt to mitigate client drift and keep local updates close to the global model, it appears that they also hinder their ability to fully learn on minorly heterogeneous or even homogeneous data.
 This is not ideal for deployable FL systems, as the degree of heterogeneity is not known ahead of time.
 Moreover, even in the most heterogeneous cases, the structural regularization methods perform better than the standard FL algorithms.
-For instance, even though StochDepth and MOON achieve similar results at $\alpha$ = $0.5$, we see that StochDepth achieves $+1.9$\% at $\alpha$ = $0.1$ as well as similar improvement in more homogeneous situations.
+For instance, StochDepth achieves a $\sim$1.7\% improvement over MOON at $\alpha$ = $0.1$, while also having improvement in more homogeneous situations.
 In all settings, GradAug performs the best.

 \textbf{Number of Local Training Epochs.} The main purpose for adequately handling data heterogeneity is to allow for more productive training on the client each round, therefore reducing the time to convergence and required communication cost.
 Therefore, to examine the training productivity of each method, we examine their accuracy with various allotted local training epochs per round ($E$) in Table \ref{tab:epochs}.